 Scope: Newspaper cuttings, with letters and memoranda, relating to the explosion of gunpowder along the Canal in Regent's Park, London, on 2 Oct.
 1874.
 Collected by C W Wisbey.

-Scope: Original editions of English poets from the 17th century onwards, including their prose works as well as those in verse.
+Scope: Over 5,700 original editions of English literature from the 17th to 19th centuries.
 Collected by the bibliographer, collector and forger Thomas James Wise.
 Sold to the British Museum by his widow in 1937.
 Named the 'Ashley Library' after the street in which T J Wise lived.
+Many of the early plays were made up with leaves stolen from other copies; there is also a number of forgeries and piracies of 19th century texts.
 (The manuscript materials from this collection are held in the Department of Manuscripts).

 Access: The collection has been microfilmed and access to the originals restricted.